Technologicat/unpythonic/README.md

 In the spirit of [toolz](https://github.com/pytoolz/toolz), we provide missing features for Python, mainly from the list processing tradition, but with some Haskellisms mixed in.
 We extend the language with a set of [syntactic macros](https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros).
 We also provide an in-process, background [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) server for live inspection and hot-patching.
 The emphasis is on **clear, pythonic syntax**, **making features work together**, and **obsessive correctness**.

+*Some hypertext features of this README, such as local links to detailed documentation, and expandable example highlights, are not supported when viewed on PyPI; [view on GitHub](https://github.com/Technologicat/unpythonic) to have those work properly.*

 ### Dependencies

 None required.